tnuocca-wen/archeia-docs/to-clone-the-repo.md

 > `git config --global user.email "your.email@example.com"`

-Change replace the placeholder data with your own.
+Replace the placeholder data with your own.

 ### *Step 4*
 Open `Git bash` terminal and create a public-private key pair, using the command: